-The security function will encounter a number of challenges to managing the identified board-level risks, particularly where the lines of communication are weak or where the board's interest in risk oversight is aesthetic or shallow.
+The security function will encounter several challenges to managing the identified board-level risks, particularly where the lines of communication are weak or where the board's interest in risk oversight is aesthetic or shallow.

 If the board has not communicated the enterprise risk appetite and priorities effectively, the security leader may glean some knowledge by studying the organization's 10-K statements, if it is a public company.
-Kenneth Kasten, formerly with Carlson Companies and now emeritus faculty with the Security Executive Council, has analyzed the identified risk factors of 10-K statements for more than 40 organizations and has found some broad commonalities in risk concerns.